pybpod/pybpod-api/docs/source/getting_started/manual_interaction.rst

 Manual control of Bpod
 **********************

-Using pybpod-api, you can directly interact with Bpod hardware.
+Using pybpod-api, you can directly interact with the Bpod hardware.
 This may be useful for testing and debug purposes.

 After :ref:`installing <installing-label>` pybpod-api, open a python terminal and run the following commands: